-Streamlyne IRB & Committee Module Tip Sheet
+Streamlyne IRB Module Tip Sheet

 How do I find my approval letter in Streamlyne?

 Once you have received notification via email from Streamlyne that your IRB protocol has been Approved or an Exemption Granted, a pdf version of your approval/exemption letter will be posted in Streamlyne.
 You can access your letter to view, print, or save it by taking either of the following actions: